swarmfund/swarm-js-sdk/README.md

 ## License
 js-stellar-sdk is licensed under an Apache-2.0 license.
-See the [LICENSE](https://bullioncoin.githost.io/development/js-sdk/blob/exchange_node/LICENSE) file for details.